AdobeDocs/release-notes.en/current.md

 Need help?
 Visit [Adobe Experience League](https://experienceleague.adobe.com/#home) to find product and technical documentation, Adobe-curated courses, video tutorials, quick answers, community insight, and instructor-led training.

+>[!NOTE]
+>
+>Documentation is moving to Experience League.
+During October, all release notes, articles, videos, and tutorials will move from their current location at `docs.adobe.com` and be available as part of Experience League.
+This move ensures that all learning, self help, enablement, and community content is served from a single location: Experience League.
+When this change occurs, there is nothing you have to do, as all links will be redirected to the new location.
+We will update the release notes when the cutover begins.

 ## ![Icon](/assets/adobe.png) Adobe System Status {#status}

 [!UICONTROL Adobe System Status] provides detailed information, status updates, and email notifications about Adobe cloud products and services outage, disruption, and maintenance events.
 Check it out at [status.adobe.com](https://status.adobe.com/).